-A minimum of 20 hours of service learning experience is required.

-Four core courses will offer the service learning component of the concentration, and each will require at least 10 hours of service learning.
+A minimum of twenty hours of service learning experience is required.
+Four core courses (SPAN 380 Introduction to Chicano Cultural Studies, SPAN 381 Resisting Borders: Contemporary Latino/a Literature, ARTS 291 Studio Views: Chicana/o Art, and PSYCH 328 Latino Psychology) will offer the service learning component of the concentration, and each will require at least ten hours of service learning.
+This community-based learning experience must be within a Latino/a community and must be arranged in consultation with the faculty using service learning.
+At least one course with service will occur once a year.

-- ARTS 291 Special Topic - PSYC 328 Latino Psychology - SPAN 380 Introduction to Chicana/o Cultural Studies - SPAN 381 Resisting Borders: Contemporary Latino(a) Literature will occur once a year.
 Each faculty member will provide a set of guidelines with descriptions and expectations for both students and service providers.

-This community-based learning experience must be within a Latino/a community and must be arranged in consultation with the faculty using service learning.
-At least one course with service

-OFF-CAMPUS STUDY
+Off-Campus Study

 Off-campus study in a Spanish-speaking country is not required, but it is highly recommended.
-Students should consult with the Latino/a Studies faculty and the director of the Center for Global Engagement for the numerous opportunities available to Kenyon students to study abroad.
-Students are encouraged to attend study abroad programs in countries representing most critically the U.S. Latino population including, but not limited to, Mexico and Central America, the Dominican Republic, Puerto Rico, Colombia and Cuba.
-The Earlham Border Studies program also is recommended.
+Students should consult with the Latino/a Studies faculty and the director of the Center for Global Engagement for the numerous opportunities available to Kenyon students to study abroad for one semester or a year.
+Students are encouraged to attend study abroad programs in countries representing most critically the U.S. Latino population including, but not limited to, Mexico and Central America, the Dominican Republic, Puerto Rico, Colombia, and Cuba.
+The Earlham Border Studies program is also recommended.